filamentgroup/Southstreet/README.md

-# Southstreet Progressive Enhancement Workflow
+# SouthStreet Progressive Enhancement Workflow
 ## Our tools and workflow for building fast and accessible cross-device web applications

-Southstreet is a set of tools that combine to form the core of a progressive enhancement workflow developed at [Filament Group](http://filamentgroup.com).
+SouthStreet is a set of tools that combine to form the core of a progressive enhancement workflow developed at [Filament Group](http://filamentgroup.com).
 This workflow is designed to help us (and other developers too!) deliver rich web experiences that are accessible to the widest range of devices possible, and catered to the capabilities and constraints of each device.

-Our Southstreet workflow utilizes the following tools, all of which are independent Github projects themselves.
+Our SouthStreet workflow utilizes the following tools, all of which are independent Github projects themselves.

 - [Enhance](https://github.com/filamentgroup/enhance): a tiny JavaScript framework designed to help developers determine if a browser is capable of handling additional JavaScript and CSS enhancements, and load specific enhancements for that browser as fast and simply as possible.
 - [eCSSential](https://github.com/filamentgroup/eCSSential): an experimental utility for making browsers load responsive CSS in a more responsible way.